Medical Student Experience

 Residency Training

-Emergency medicine residents at UW-Madison are required to complete a four-week rotation in which they are heavily immersed in EMS.
-They ride along with Madison Fire Department paramedics, complete advanced training in Incident Command Systems (ICS) and give educational lectures to agencies in the ALS Consortium and Dane County EMS.
+Our emergency medicine residents are required to complete a four-week rotation in which they are heavily immersed in EMS.
+They ride along with Madison Fire Department paramedics, complete advanced training in Incident Command Systems (ICS) and give educational lectures to agencies in the UW Health EMS Consortium and Dane County EMS.
 Residents also have the option to customize an EMS elective during their third year, which may include topics such as disaster preparedness, advanced EMS medical direction, quality improvement, and/or research.
 Our residents have gone on to train in nationally recognized fellowships and serve in prominent leadership roles at prestigious U.S. medical centers.

 Doc Ops Program